As winter storm moves across US, ice becomes bigger concern

 The disruptive storm began Tuesday and moved across the central U.S. on Wednesday's Groundhog Day, the same day the famed groundhog Punxsutawney Phil predicted six more weeks of winter.
 The storm came on the heels of a nor’easter last weekend that brought blizzard conditions to many parts of the East Coast.

 Bleed reported from Little Rock, Arkansas.
-Associated Press writers Terry Wallace in Dallas; James Anderson in Denver; Teresa Crawford in Chicago; and Mike Householder in Canton, Michigan, contributed to this report.
+Associated Press writers Adrian Sainz in Memphis, Tennessee; Paul J. Weber in Austin; Terry Wallace in Dallas; James Anderson in Denver; Rick Callahan in Indianapolis; and Margery Beck in Omaha, Nebraska contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.